-1. The purpose of the present report is to provide an update on the operationalization of the Economic Planning Commission since the previous report of the Secretary-General, dated 6 May 2022 (ISBA/27/C/25), in light of the advanced stage of the negotiations on the draft regulations on exploitation of mineral resources in the Area, and to propose to the members of the Council the next steps towards the operationalization of the Commission.
+1. The purpose of this report is to provide an update the Secretary-General's previous report on the operationalization of the Economic Planning Commission, dated 6 May 2022, in light of the advanced stage of the negotiations on the draft regulations on exploitation of minerals in the Area, and to propose to the members of the Council the next steps toward the Commission's operationalization.